data-axle/superstore/README.md

     retries: 2
 ```

-## Using with Postgres HStore
+## Using the PostgreSQL JSONB adapter

-Add the pg gem to your Gemfile:
+Add the `pg` gem to the `Gemfile`:

 ```ruby
 gem 'pg'
 ```

-And a config/superstore.yml:
+Add a `config/superstore.yml`:

 ```yaml
 development:
   adapter: jsonb
 ```

+Superstore will share the existing ActiveRecord database connection.

 ## Creating and updating records

-Cassandra Object has equivalent methods as ActiveRecord:
+Superstore has equivalent methods to ActiveRecord:

 ```ruby
 widget = Widget.new